What Is an ISO Audit? Types, Stages, and How to Prepare

 Here’s what that looks like in real life.
 If a company says it trains people before assigning work, the auditor will not stop at the training procedure.
 They will want to see training records, speak to people doing the work, and check whether competence is being maintained in practice.

 Start by reviewing your evidence the way an auditor would: policy, process, record, interview, observation, and result.
-AGS can help teams do that before the formal audit starts.
+AGS can help review audit readiness before the formal audit starts.

 Stage 1 and Stage 2 are the two main parts of an initial third-party certification audit.
-They are connected, but they do different jobs.
+They are connected, but they serve different purposes.

 Stage 1 asks whether the organization is ready for the main certification audit.
 Stage 2 asks whether the system actually works and conforms in real operations.